 Two armed men escorted a heavy, wigged gentleman to near the entrance of the Grand Assembly building occupied by the Burgesses.
 Another cheer rose as Bacon burst forth from the tavern and dashed toward the guarded figure.
 The light from the torches swathed Bacon in the yellow-orange light that followed him to his stopping point a few feet away from the man now plainly seen as Governor Berkeley.

-“You damnable, ungrateful bastard,” Berkeley said.
-John could see the Governor was barely dressed, having been rousted from his bed.
+“You ungrateful bastard,” Berkeley said.
+John saw the Governor barely dressed, having been rousted from his bed.
 “I give you a pardon for your rebellious behavior, and then you lie to me about your sick wife.
 How dare you strut into town as a rooster, and with an army, no less?
 This is an affront to all colonial laws, to me, and to the King.”

 “May God curse my blood if my actions are treasonous,” Bacon said.
 “We are merely here for our commissions.”